 Most states allow voters to vote in the days or weeks prior to Election Day.
 See the state-by-state breakdown of early voting rules, start dates and end dates here.

-In North Carolina, you can early vote Thursday, October 15, 2020, to Saturday, October 31, 2020, but dates and hours may vary based on where you live.
+In North Carolina, you can early vote between Thursday, October 20, 2022, and Saturday, November 5, 2022, but dates and hours may vary based on where you live.
 You can find the locations and hours of operation of early voting sites across the state here.

 How can I find my polling place?